ImperialCollegeLondon/rse_further_git_course/episodes/l1-04-managing_contributions.md

 > 3. Create a pull request with a suitable title and description to merge the branch containing your changes into the main branch.
 >
 >> ## Solution
+>> 1. If you need a reminder for how to configure a remote repository from a local one, see [this section in the introductory course](https://imperialcollegelondon.github.io/introductory_grad_school_git_course/l2-02-remote_repositories/index.html).
+>> 2. The above page will also help you with pushing a branch to a remote repository.
->> 1. On GitHub.com, navigate to your repository and choose your branch which contains your changes from the "Branch" menu.
+>> 3. On GitHub.com, navigate to your repository and choose your branch which contains your changes from the "Branch" menu.
 >> ![Choose branch]({{ site.baseurl }}/fig/choose_branch.png "Choose branch"){:class="img-responsive"}
->> 2. From the "Contribute" drop-down menu, choose the "Open pull request" button.
+>> 4. From the "Contribute" drop-down menu, choose the "Open pull request" button.
 >> ![Open pull request]({{ site.baseurl }}/fig/pull_request_button.png "Open pull request"){:class="img-responsive"}
->> 3. From the *base* branch drop-down menu, choose the branch you want your changes to be merged into, and in the *compare* drop-down menu, choose the branch which contains your changes.
+>> 5. From the *base* branch drop-down menu, choose the branch you want your changes to be merged into, and in the *compare* drop-down menu, choose the branch which contains your changes.
 >> ![Choose the base and compare branches from the drop-down]({{ site.baseurl }}/fig/base_compare_drop_down.png "Choose the base and compare branches from the drop-down"){:class="img-responsive"}
->> 4. After giving a suitable title and description for your pull request, click the "Create pull request" button.
+>> 6. After giving a suitable title and description for your pull request, click the "Create pull request" button.
 >> ![Pull request title and description fields and create pull request button]({{ site.baseurl }}/fig/pr_title_description.png "Pull request title and description fields and create pull request button"){:class="img-responsive"}
 > {: .solution}
 {: .challenge}

+> For a deeper dive into this "feature branch workflow", have a read of the Atlassian example - [Git Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)
+{: .callout}

 ### 2. Pull request from a forked repository
 Forks are often used in large, open-source projects where you do not have write access to the upstream repository (as opposed to smaller project that you may work on with a smaller team).
 Proposing changes to someone else's project in this way is called the **fork and pull model**, and follows these three steps;
 1. Fork the repository.
-2. Make the fix.
+2. Make the changes.
 3. Submit a pull request to the project owner.

 This fork and pull model is a key aspect of open-source projects, allowing community contributions whilst reducing the amount of friction for new contributors in terms of being able to work independently without upfront coordination.
-Another benefit of forking is that it allows you to use someone else's propject as a starting point for your own idea.
+Another benefit of forking is that it allows you to use someone else's project as a starting point for your own idea.
 Let's have a go at working through the three steps of the fork and pull model.
 First step is forking the repository;

 > ## Forking a repository
 > Let's have a go at forking the *book_of_recipes* repository on the Imperial College London GitHub organisation.